robusta-dev/holmesgpt/README.md

 **By feeding live data into LLMs, HolmesGPT achieves high-accuracy without hallucinations.** It supports strict compliance requirements and can use private AI models in your own cloud.

-HolmesGPT is the only AI agent that can reduce your mean time to response (MTTR) by showing useful and actionable insights.
-It makes every engineer an expert by giving them a copilot that can be customized for your environment and your alerts.
+HolmesGPT is the only AI agent that can reduce your mean time to response (MTTR) with actionable insights.
+Make every engineer an expert by giving them an AIOps copilot, customized for your cloud.

 ![342708962-e0c9ccde-299e-41d7-84e3-c201277a9ccb (1)](https://github.com/robusta-dev/holmesgpt/assets/494087/fd2451b0-b951-4798-af62-f69affac831e)